Planet Nine — A Falsifiable Prediction

 | Ceres-mass test | 0.00016 | 460 | 99.99% | 99.99% | 99.99% | ACCEPT |

-5. Why the Result is Robust
+5. Why the result is robust

-5.1 The a^(3/2) leverage
+The a^(3/2) leverage

 Law 5’s weight v_j = √m × a^(3/2) × e / √d scales as the 3/2 power of distance.
 A body at 460 AU has approximately:

 (460 / 5.2)^(3/2) ≈ (88)^(3/2) ≈ 825…times the leverage of Jupiter (the most influential current body, at 5.2 AU).
-Even a 0.1 M_Earth body at 460 AU produces a v_9 that is 5× to 50× larger than the combined v_total of all 8 current planets (range depending on the chosen Fibonacci d_9).
+Even a 0.1 M_Earth body at 460 AU produces a v₉ that is 5× to 50× larger than the combined v_total of all 8 current planets.
+This is why no choice of Fibonacci d, no regrouping into mirror pairs, no scenario reassignment can hide a multi-Earth-mass body at hundreds of AU.
+The 7,558,272-configuration search explored every possible combination; the best min(L3, L5) 9-planet balance achievable with a 5 M_Earth body at 450 AU is 8.96% versus the current 8-planet baseline of 99.9974% on Law 3 and 99.8636% on Law 5.
+Not a tuning artifact — the structural argument holds for any d-pool drawn from Fibonacci numbers and any phase grouping.

-6. What Causes the ETNO Clustering Then?
+6. What causes the ETNO clustering then?

 | Explanation | Strength | Compatible with model? |